bogadrian/gatsby-final/src/posts/oct-2020/abstarction-in-react.md

 Abstraction is a designing software pattern which implements parts of some features in an app, hiding them away from the main code base.

 Abstraction is used in order to respect the DRY principle of programming.

 Why DRY (Don’t Repeat Yourself)?

 For maintainability and scalability of the code you write.

-It is much easier to write and maintain a piece of code once and use it in many places than writing it every time you need the same functionality in different places!
+It is much easier to write and maintain a piece of code once in one place and use it in many places, than writing it every time you need the same functionality in different places!

 As well as for avoiding bugs.

 You may fix a bug somewhere in your code, but the same code being written more than once, will produce the same bug somewhere else.